DustinChristians/template-netcore-domain/README.md

 - A Hangfire Scheduler project.
 There is a single scheduled task that exists to keep the Event Log size down to a minimum.
 More tasks can easily be added with minimal configuration.
 Task settings are placed in the appsettings.json file.
 - NUnit tests for the existing messages, users and settings repositories.

+## Creating a New Project from this Template
+- Edit the RenameScript.ps1 PowerShell script and change the $a variable to CompanyName.ProjectName and the $b variable to YourCompanyName.YourProjectName to remame all directories, files and code instances of CompanyName.ProjectName to your CompanyName and your ProjectName.
+Do the same thing again for CompanyNameProjectName and YourCompanyNameYourProjectName.
+- To run the PowerShell script, open PowerShell, navigate to the directoty with the script and run the following command: `powershell.exe -executionpolicy bypass -file .\RenameScript.ps1`

 ## Localhost Spinup Instructions
 - Clone this repository and open it in Visual Studio 2019.
 - If you aren't on the latest update for Visual Studio 2019 then you should perform the update to get .NET Core 3.1.
 In the toolbar, Go to Help -> Check for updates -> Update.